HollyDraz/stardew_todo/README.md

 ## Roadmap

-- Fix the styling bug on website that can cause the website to break
+- Fix the styling issue when css is not applied

+- add feature to save new checklist items when added and don't leave when page refresh occurs

 - Add checklist for itesm to give the bachelors

-- Add item diecriptions for bachelor items
+-

 # Resources used: